OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 | chunset | Boolean | If true the input data will be used to unset data on the output channel instead of set |

 > Example of options provided in JSON: ch="{type:'mvs',options:{file:'data.db'}}"
-> Example of optiosn provided in SLON: ch="(type: remote, url: 'http://some.host:1234/chname')"
+> Example of options provided in SLON: ch="(type: remote, url: 'http://some.host:1234/chname')"

 > You can use sBuckets variables (e.g. secKey, secRepo, secBucket, secPass, secMainPass, secFile) on the 'options' map to fill it.